NathanLZC/Master-internship-repo-at-Institut-dAlembert/Week13/How_to_git_Tamaas.md

-We plan to contribute our solver to open-source Tamaas project(https://tamaas.readthedocs.io/en/latest/) by creating merge requests(https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html#new-merge-request-from-a-fork).
+We plan to contribute our solver to open-source [Tamaas project](https://tamaas.readthedocs.io/en/latest/) by creating [merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html#new-merge-request-from-a-fork).

-We can start to learn how to play with git, especially how to merge branches, we have installed GitLab Workflow extension for VS Code (https://docs.gitlab.com/ee/editor_extensions/visual_studio_code/).
+We can start to learn how to play with git, especially how to merge branches, we have installed GitLab Workflow extension for [VS Code](https://docs.gitlab.com/ee/editor_extensions/visual_studio_code/).

 We also installed blender, we will try to learn this rendering skill as well.

 To initiate our work on GitLab, we follow the steps in [3].
 We have been added in Tamaas project as developer, so we plan to play with our branch.
 Here we first clone from **master** branch of Tamaas[1].

+#### Useful commands

 Some useful commands are listed: